ttcielott/AWS-Solution-Architect/s3/bash-script/s3_programatic_access.md

 }
 ```

-You can query the name of the bucket by using the following cmd.
+You can query the name of the bucket by using the following sh.

 ```api
  aws s3api list-buckets --query 'Buckets[].Name'